spoons-and-mirrors/pocket-universe/README.md

 ### TL:DR

-Harness forks like Oh My Opencode should really run on top of this
+Harness forks such as Oh My Opencode should really run on top of this

 ### Installation